-If your request is approved by the department, a make-up test will be offered within 2 weeks of the original test date.
-You will receive an email when a make-up date has been arranged.
-The department will try and give 2-3 days notice of make-up date, however this is sometimes not possible.
+If your request is approved by the department, a make-up test will be offered.
+You will receive an email when a makeup date has been arranged.
+The department will try to give 2-3 days notice of make-up date, however this is sometimes not possible.
 Be prepared for the make-up.